Canop/miaou/installation.md

 A different aventure every time.
 Basically it should be something like

-	sudo apt-get install postgresql-9.4
+	sudo apt-get install postgresql

-but it might be a little harder...
+but it might be a little harder.

 ## Creating the Miaou database and user